mzry0000/ComfyUI-ProgressThrottleSafe/README.md

 job measured **25.3 s vs 15.6 s** when the tab was inactive (+62%).
 The overhead decomposes into three layers (full measurements in the issue):

+> **Note:** All numbers in this README come from a single reference
+> environment (RTX 5090, Firefox on Windows 11 + WSL2, 31-step job at
+> ~2 it/s, single GPU driving the display).
+Absolute times and the size of
+> each layer **will differ on your setup** — they scale with step rate,
+> workflow/UI complexity, display refresh rate, browser, and whether the
+> browser shares the inference GPU.
+Treat them as one data point, not a
+> guarantee.
+Measure before/after on your own workflow (`getStats()` helps).

 | Layer | Cost | Fix |
 |---|---|---|
 | Compositor churn from always-running CSS animations (tab spinner etc.) during execution | ≈4.6 s | This patch: **Quiet Mode** pauses CSS animations while a job runs |